 But what is water weight?
 How would you lose it if you could?
 Are there times when it’s okay to focus on losing water weight?
 Read on.

 Every tissue in your body is somewhere between 55 and 60 percent water, with your muscles packing in even more fluid, explains Barnes.

 “This fluid is separated into different compartments both within and outside the cells,” she says.
 Water outside of cells includes blood plasma, lymphatic fluid, and water in between cells, which is critical to healthy cell signaling and function.

 Long story short: Your body doesn’t function well without a significant amount of H2O floating through your bloodstream at any given time.
-That amount will vary by individual, but OpenFit experts recommend consuming half your body weight in ounces of water each day: If you weigh 150 pounds, you should consume 75 ounces of water daily.
+Drinking water and staying hydrated is very important.

 You can also get water from the foods you eat: According to the National Academy of Sciences, foods (like fruits and vegetables, which have high water content) can meet approximately 28 percent of your daily water intake.

-While sodium is an important electrolyte needed for cell signaling, when it’s consumed in excess, your body must retain water to keep blood level concentrations from soaring too high.
-“Once you get rid of added salt from your diet, you will notice you are constantly peeing,” Gomer says.
+While sodium is an important electrolyte needed for cell signaling, if you consume it in excess, your body must retain water to keep blood level concentrations from soaring too high.
+“Once you get rid of added salt from your diet, you will notice you are constantly peeing,” Gomer adds.